LuckyJimJD/CivilProcedure/_cases/OttowaTwp_NewPar_II.md

 ## ORDER

-## JAMES G. CARR, Senior District Judge.
+## James G. Carr, Senior U.S. District Judge

 This is a state-law declaratory-judgment case.